EliziumNet/Krayola/README.md

 ###### :dart: Scribbler.Snippets ([string[]]$items)<a name="s.snippets"></a>

 This is a helper method that simplifies the action of specifying method invokes on *Krayola*.
-For the purposes of this description, let's assume that *Krayola* has been configured (via [*New-Krayon*](Elizium.Krayola/docs/New-Krayon.md) factory function) to interpret '&', '[' and ']' as the api invocation tokens.
+For the purposes of this description, let's assume that *Krayola* has been configured (via [*New-Krayon*](Elizium.Krayola/docs/New-Krayon.md) factory function) to interpret '&', '[' and ']' as the method invocation tokens.
 Without the *Snippets* method, the user would have to either embedded these tokens inside a structured string

 ```powershell
   [string]$someContentStmt = 'blah';